 2. Research questions addressed by the group:

 While transcriptional changes have received scholarly attention for many decades, RNA-binding proteins (RBPs) have only recently taken centre stage as regulators of metabolism.
 RBPs are a versatile group of proteins that can facilitate short- and long-term metabolic adjustments of cells undergoing cell division and differentiation.
 Furthermore, RBPs can integrate metabolic stimuli through, for example, post-translational modifications, changes in localization or metabolite availability.
 One example of a canonical RBP that impacts the metabolic setup of the cell is YBX3.
 By binding to the 3’ untranslated region, YBX3 stabilizes the transcript of the amino acid transporter SLC7A5, and thereby indirectly alters the availability of large, neutral amino acids in the cell.
 In addition, many essential metabolic enzymes have been identified to bind RNA in different cell types and organisms.
 Two simplistic modes of RNA–enzyme interactions can be envisioned.
 On the one hand, metabolic enzymes might moonlight as RBPs and regulate the fate of their target RNAs.
 On the other hand, RNA might regulate these enzymes, a process we have recently described for the glycolytic enzyme Enolase 1.
 This very large class of non-canonical RBPs might form a novel layer of metabolic regulation.

-Our overarching aim is to utilize the metabolically dynamic system of quiescent and activated NSCs during ageing to elucidate the following questions and discover the involvement of canonical and non-canonical RBPs therein:
+Our overarching aim is to utilize the metabolically dynamic system of pluripotent and differentiating stem cells during ageing to elucidate the following questions and discover the involvement of canonical and non-canonical RBPs therein:

 - What regulates the metabolic alterations that ageing NSCs undergo?

 - What role does metabolism play in the ageing process of NSCs?